Columbian exchange

 The term was first used in 1972 by the American historian and professor Alfred W. Crosby in his environmental history book The Columbian Exchange.
-It was rapidly adopted by other historians and journalists.
+It was rapidly adopted by other historians and by journalists.

 Etymology

-In 1972 Alfred W. Crosby, an American historian at the University of Texas at Austin, published the book The Columbian Exchange, and subsequent volumes within the same decade.
-His primary focus was mapping the biological and cultural transfers that occurred between the Old World and New Worlds.
+In 1972, Alfred W. Crosby, an American historian at the University of Texas at Austin, published the book The Columbian Exchange, thus coining the term.
+His primary focus was mapping the biological and cultural transfers that occurred between the Old and New Worlds.
 He studied the effects of Columbus's voyages between the two – specifically, the global diffusion of crops, seeds, and plants from the New World to the Old, which radically transformed agriculture in both regions.

 His research made a lasting contribution to the way scholars understand the variety of contemporary ecosystems that arose due to these transfers.

-The term has become popular among historians and journalists and has since been enhanced with Crosby's later book in three editions, Ecological Imperialism: The Biological Expansion of Europe, 900–1900.
-Charles C. Mann, in his book 1493 further expands and updates Crosby's original research.
+His 1986 book Ecological Imperialism presented further research in the field.

 Background

-The weight of scientific evidence is that humans first came to the New World from Siberia thousands of years ago.
+The scientific consensus is that humans first came to the New World from Siberia thousands of years ago.
 There is little additional evidence of contacts between the peoples of the Old World and those of the New World, although the literature speculating on pre-Columbian trans-oceanic journeys is extensive.
-The first inhabitants of the New World brought with them domestic dogs and, possibly, a container, the calabash, both of which persisted in their new home.
-The medieval explorations, visits, and brief residence of the Norsemen in Greenland, Newfoundland, and Vinland in the late 10th century and 11th century had no known impact on the Americas.
+The first inhabitants of the New World brought with them small domestic dogs and, possibly, a container, the calabash, both of which persisted in their new home.
+The medieval explorations, visits, and brief residence of the Norsemen in Greenland, Newfoundland, and Vinland in the late 10th century and 11th century had no known impact on the Americas, though the small perennial Rumex acetosella (sheep's sorrel) appeared in Greenland at that time.

 Many scientists accept that possible contact between Polynesians and coastal peoples in South America around the year 1200 resulted in genetic similarities and the adoption by Polynesians of an American crop, the sweet potato.
 However, it was only with the first voyage of the Italian explorer Christopher Columbus and his crew to the Americas in 1492 that the Columbian exchange began, resulting in major transformations in the cultures and livelihoods of the peoples in both hemispheres.